Baystate Medical Practices Physician and Advanced Practice Provider Well-Being

 1. Foster a Culture of Wellness: Promote a supportive organizational work environment, values and behaviors that promote self-care, personal and professional growth, and compassion for ourselves, our colleagues and our patients

-2. Ensure Efficiency of Practice: Through workplace systems, processes, and practices that promote safety, quality, effectiveness, positive patient and colleague interactions, and worklife balance.
+2. Ensure Efficiency of Practice: Through workplace systems, processes, and practices that promote safety, quality, effectiveness, positive patient and colleague interactions, and work life balance.

 3. Support Personal Resilience: Gain and sustain individual skills, behaviors, and attitudes that contribute to physical, emotional, and professional well-being.

-The Provider Well-being Council is charged with:
+The BMP Wellness Council is charged with:

 2. Collaborating with local work units to determine and implement pilot interventions